ivannz/my-fair-bnb/README.md

 # my-fair-bnb: A toy BnB solver for MILP

 How does one learn a new algorithm?
 By reinventing the wheel.

 We implement a simple branch-and-bound search for Mixed Integer Linear Programs with external nodesel and branchrule heuristics and compare it with the powerful SCIP.
-Our toy bnb solver has neither the primal search heuristics, nor the constraint tighteningh, nor presolving steps.
+Our toy bnb solver has neither the primal search heuristics, nor cuts, nor constraint tightening, nor presolving steps.
+Also, unlike SCIP, the sub-problems are not transformed/simplified in each node, and the search space splitting is done only with respect to the original variable bounds.

+The notebook shows examples of random, strong and simple pseudocost branching strategies, and explores the impact of dual-bound oblivious and dual-bound aware depth-first tree traversal.

 ## Setup